ksamavedam/OnBotJava/README.md

   - Select Documents > FTC > SkyStoneCode as *Local Path*
   - C&P this link for cloning: https://github.com/ksamavedam/OnBotJava.git
   - ![GitHub Clone](https://github.com/ksamavedam/OnBotJava/blob/master/Misc/GitHubClone-Annotation%202019-10-20%20101012.jpg)
-- Open VSCode and  drag and drop *SkyStoneCode* folder into VS Code
+- Open VSCode and  drag and drop *OnBotJava* folder into VS Code (Documents > FTC > SkyStoneCode folder)
   - Then you will see the folder hierarchy
   - ![Double click on any file, it will open in the editor] (https://github.com/ksamavedam/OnBotJava/blob/master/Misc/VSCode-Folder-Annotation%202019-10-20%20101012.jpg)
 - ![In VSCode -> Open Terminal (see top menu) in which you will execute ftp_http commands](https://github.com/ksamavedam/OnBotJava/blob/master/Misc/VSCode-Annotation%202019-10-20%20101012.jpg)